-You may qualify for—or your employer may offer—a personal funding account (PFA).
-There are different types of personal funding accounts, but the one thing that they all have in common is that they allow you to use pre-tax funds to pay for specific healthcare costs.
+You may have purchased—or your employer may offer—a plan that includes a personal funding account (PFA).
+There are three different types of personal funding accounts, but the one thing that they all have in common is that they allow you to use pre-tax funds to pay for specific

-A Flexible Spending Account is a type of plan offered by some employers.
-There are two types of FSAs—Healthcare FSAs, and Dependent Care FSAs.
+A flexible spending account is an account offered by your employer.
+There are 2 types of FSAs: healthcare FSAs and dependent care FSAs.
 They allow you to pay for qualified healthcare or dependent care expenses on a tax-free basis.

 You aren't taxed when you deposit funds, or when you withdraw money for qualified healthcare expenses.